CIBC-Internal/python/Doc/library/imaplib.rst

    Send ``NOOP`` to server.

-.. method:: IMAP4.open(host, port)
+.. method:: IMAP4.open(host, port, timeout=None)

    Opens socket to *port* at *host*.
+The optional *timeout* parameter specifies a timeout in seconds for the connection attempt.
+   If timeout is not given or is None, the global default socket timeout is used.
+Also note that if the *timeout* parameter is set to be zero, it will raise a :class:`ValueError` to reject creating a non-blocking socket.
    This method is implicitly called by the :class:`IMAP4` constructor.
    The connection objects established by this method will be used in the :meth:`IMAP4.read`, :meth:`IMAP4.readline`, :meth:`IMAP4.send`, and :meth:`IMAP4.shutdown` methods.
 You may override this method.

+   .. audit-event:: imaplib.open self,host,port imaplib.IMAP4.open

+   .. versionchanged:: 3.9
+      The *timeout* parameter was added.

 .. method:: IMAP4.partial(message_num, message_part, start, length)